Fulvic Acid Gummies: What Manufacturers Need to Know

 The Buffering Fix

-The first step is bringing that aggressive pH into a workable range without damaging the fulvic acid's structure.
-We use food-grade buffers like potassium citrate or calcium carbonate to raise the pH to 4.5-5.0 before the fulvic acid ever touches the gummy base.
-But here's the catch: over-buffer, and you get precipitation-those cloudy or gritty particles that ruin a gummy's appearance and mouthfeel.
+First, you bring that aggressive pH into a workable range without damaging the fulvic acid's structure.
+We use food-grade buffers like potassium citrate or calcium carbonate to raise the pH to 4.5–5.0 before the fulvic acid ever touches the gummy base.
+But here's the catch: over-buffer, and you get precipitation—those cloudy or gritty particles that ruin a gummy's appearance and mouthfeel.
+It's tricky.
 The addition rate and mixing speed have to be precisely dialed in.

 We've found that low-methoxyl pectin works best for fulvic acid gummies.
 It tolerates lower pH and responds well to controlled calcium release.
 The order of addition is critical: pectin first, then the buffered fulvic acid, added slowly under high shear.
 Add it too early and the pectin won't hydrate.
 Add it too late and you get lumps that never dissolve.